top of page

 IMAGINING BETTER

-WITH CULTURE AND HERITAGE ORGANISATIONS
+CULTURE AND HERITAGE ORGANISATIONS

-I offer a range of services which are delivered on a consultancy basis, taking a collaborative approach.
-Projects are delivered in partnership with clients, ensuring plans are realistic and achievable and fit with the ethos and existing programme of client organisations.
+taking a collaborative approach, Projects are delivered in partnership with clients. this ensures plans are realistic and achievable and fit with the ethos and existing programme of client organisations.

 • Audience development planning and strategies

-• Project management, delivery and grant monitoring support
+• Project management, delivery and grant monitoring

 • Evaluation planning and delivery